PAMP (company): Accreditations

 PAMP bars are acceptable as 'Good Delivery' by the Swiss National Bank, the London Bullion Market Association (LBMA), London Platinum and Palladium Market (LPPM), the Dubai Multi Commodity Center (DMCC), COMEX/NYMEX, Chicago Metals Exchange (CME), Tokyo Commodity Exchange (TOCOM), and the Shanghai Gold Exchange (SGE).

 In support of the 'Good Delivery' system, the company is one of three 'Approved Good Delivery Referees' in the world designated by both the LBMA and the LPPM.

-PAMP is the only refinery in Switzerland to simultaneously hold ISO 9001, ISO 14001, ISO 17025, OHSAS 18001 and SA8000 accreditations.

-Since 2013, PAMP is a member of the Public-Private Alliance for Responsible Minerals Trade (PPA).
-The initiative aims to provide a fair-trade guarantee to make sure no materials extracted from conflict areas or human exploitation are being used.
-Members of the alliance include international corporations such as Apple, Microsoft, Panasonic, Boeing or Sony as well as government agencies and representatives from civil society.
+PAMP has been a member of the Public-Private Alliance for Responsible Minerals Trade (PPA) since 2013.
+Thus initiative, dating from 2011, aims to provide a fair-trade guarantee to make sure that no materials extracted from conflict areas or human exploitation are being used.
+Members of the alliance include the international corporations Apple, Microsoft, Panasonic, Boeing, General Motors, Ford, and Sony, government agencies and representatives from civil society.
 PAMP is supervised by the FINMA for compliance with Swiss Money Laundering Legislation.

-MMTC-PAMP, joint venture of PAMP and MMTC Ltd, is also recognized by the LBMA as a Good Delivery Silver Refiner since 2013 and has been on the Good Delivery Gold List since 2014.
+MMTC-PAMP, a joint venture of PAMP and MMTC Ltd, is also recognized by the LBMA as a Good Delivery Silver Refiner since 2013 and has been on the Good Delivery Gold List since 2014.

 Services

-Assay

-The company employs sworn Federal assayers of precious metals, who work in accordance with the “Swiss Precious Metals Control Law” (LCMP).
-These assayers follow the instructions of the Central Office for Precious Metals Control in Bern (BCMP) and function independently of the hierarchical structure of the refinery.
-They determine the fineness and verify the conformity of the designated material coming from the melt.

-Refining

-PAMP S.A processes gold, silver and platinum group metals-bearing material.
-The current gold refining capacity exceeds 450-metric tons per year; current PGM refining capacity exceeds 30-metric tons per year.
-Methods include electrolysis, wet chemical chlorination (aqua regia), and wet chemical parting.
-All mine doré and scrap gold can be refined up to '999.9' (four-nines) purity, and as high as '999.99' (five-nines) purity, to meet specific industrial needs, such as electronic and fine jewelry manufacture.
-After refining, gold, platinum or palladium may also be delivered as client-specified alloys, or as metal sponge (powder) or salts (crystal and solution).

-Bullion Bar Casting

-The company manufactures a range of 'Good Delivery' gold bullion bars (usually 999.9 fine) ranging from 400 troy ounces to 50 gram.
-Silver 'Good Delivery' bars (usually 999.0 fine) range from 1000 ounces to 100 grams.
-Sizes and purities are matched to the special requirements of regional markets, manufacturers or end users.

-Of the platinum group metals (platinum and palladium), PAMP manufactures 'Good Delivery' bars in one- to six-kilogram weights (usually 999.5 fine) through to 1 gram bars.

-Bullion Coin Distribution

-The MKS Group is an official distributor of the following legal tender bullion coins: South African Krugerrand, US Eagle, Canadian Maple Leaf, Chinese Panda, Australian Nugget, Austrian Philharmoniker, and Royal Mint Sovereign.